GET ANSWERS TO YOUR QUESTIONS ABOUT COVID-19

 A: As we begin to offer increased in-person services, the safety and well-being of our students, clients and staff is our number one priority.
 Please review the following safety information and contact us if you have any questions.

 The following safety measures have been put in place:

-- Limiting the number of staff and clients in the same office
+- Limiting the number of people in rooms

 - Increasing cleaning and sanitization